grey-meow/CTF-writeups/2026/Scarlet-CTF/OSINT/Frog Finder/README.md

 ## Challenge Description:

-The challenge mention that it's in ScarletCTF Discord server.
-This suggests that the flag has something to do with staff or moderators in the server that have frog-related character as their profile pictures.
+The challenge mentions that it is located in the ScarletCTF Discord server.
+This suggests that the flag has something to do with staff or moderators in the server that uses frog-themed profile pictures.

+This narrows down the investigation to identifiable frog characters rather than arbitrary usernames or random imagery.

 ## Suspect Profiles: